MicrosoftDocs/win32/desktop-src/SecAuthZ/defining-groups-of-users-in-c--.md

 ---
-Description: 'In Authorization Manager, an IAzApplicationGroup object represents a group of users.
-Roles can then be assigned to this group of users collectively.' ms.assetid: '13950da1-b04f-4346-b216-9713cbdcd5b5'
+Description: In Authorization Manager, an IAzApplicationGroup object represents a group of users.
+Roles can then be assigned to this group of users collectively. ms.assetid: 13950da1-b04f-4346-b216-9713cbdcd5b5
-title: Defining Groups of Users in C++
+title: Defining Groups of Users in C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Defining Groups of Users in C++

-In Authorization Manager, an [**IAzApplicationGroup**](iazapplicationgroup.md) object represents a group of users.
+In Authorization Manager, an [**IAzApplicationGroup**](/windows/win32/Azroles/nn-azroles-iazapplicationgroup?branch=master) object represents a group of users.
 Roles can then be assigned to this group of users collectively.
-An [**IAzApplicationGroup**](iazapplicationgroup.md) object can also include other **IAzApplicationGroup** objects as members.
+An [**IAzApplicationGroup**](/windows/win32/Azroles/nn-azroles-iazapplicationgroup?branch=master) object can also include other **IAzApplicationGroup** objects as members.
 For more information about application groups, see [Users and Groups](users-and-groups.md).

 A group can be defined either by explicit lists of members and nonmembers, or by a [*Lightweight Directory Access Protocol*](https://msdn.microsoft.com/library/windows/desktop/ms721592#-security-lightweight-directory-access-protocol-gly) (LDAP) query.
 The following examples show how to create each type of application group: